-- flood waters leaching nutrients and contaminants from the land;
+- floodwaters leaching nutrients and contaminants from the land;

 - flood control including diversion of nutrient-rich waters through Lake Manitoba

-yet biogeochemistry of this are is too poorly understood, therefore adequate prediction of responses and understading of effects downstream in Lake Winnipeg and into Hudson Bay cannot be undertaken.
+yet biogeochemistry of this are is too poorly understood, therefore adequate prediction of responses and understanding of effects downstream in Lake Winnipeg and into Hudson Bay cannot be undertaken.
 This leads to lake management governance being decided without adequate scientific support.

-Basic baseline information such as water chemisty and documentation of physical parameters for all three MBGL lakes had never been conducted, so in 2016, the mooring project was expanded to incude three open water season sampling surveys.
+Basic baseline information such as water chemistry and documentation of physical parameters for all three MBGL lakes had never been conducted, so in 2016, the mooring project was expanded to incude three open water season sampling surveys.
 Sample sites were established on all three lakes:

 - Lake Manitoba: 14 stations